DIY Gazebo Plans & Blueprints For Building A Hexagonal Gazebo Step By Step

 Fix the position of the boards firmly by tightening the nuts.
 Mark the ground at the end of each of the boards to mark the position for the foundation posts.

-Gazebo Blueprints – Step 3: Lay the post supports
+Step #3: Laying the post supports

 Make sure you follow the gazebo plans carefully which digging the foundation.
 This is extra important!
 Dig the foundation holes of a depth of about 450 mm.
 Tie the post supports with string or wire to the end of the boards forming the base and ensure that the outer edge of each post support is exactly level with the board’s edge.